scot-taylor-ibm/compare-comply/getting-started.md

   - [An `elements` array](#elements) that details semantic elements that are identified in the input document.
   - [A `tables` array](#tables) that breaks down the tables that are identified in the input document.
   - [A `document_structure` object](#doc_structure) that lists section titles and leading sentences that are identified in the input document.
-  - [A `parties` array](#parties) that lists the parties, roles, addresses, and contacts of parties identified in the input document.
+  - [A `parties` array](#parties) that lists the parties and each party's roles, addresses, contact information, and mentions identified in the input document.
   - [Arrays defining `effective_dates`, `contract_amounts`, `termination_dates`,  `contract_types`, and `contract_terms`](#other_arrays).

 ## Step 3: Review the analysis